My name is Dielle Lundberg.

 I publish research in peer-reviewed journals and as the founder and lead writer for Ableism & Healthcare Now, an independent research and analysis project about how structural ableism shapes healthcare and public health.
 I also work on other health science projects, providing project-based research services.

-A photo of Dielle, a transfeminine person, standing with her walking sticks
+Dielle standing with her walking sticks

 I received an MPH from Boston University School of Public Health in 2019 and was a PhD student at the University of Washington School of Public Health from 2022 to 2024.
 At that time, I discontinued my studies and determined that pursuing independent research was the most sustainable way for me as a disabled person to continue advancing my scholarship on structural ableism.